-Keeping your book interesting is hard and I learned since publishing my debut novel there is a handful of things, I learned about writing through feedback from readers.
+Keeping your book interesting is hard and there are a handful of things, I learned about writing through the feedback I got from readers.

 Make your Characters Disagree with one another.

-This seems obvious but making your characters disagree is a great way to create conflict this applies to each character through your novel meaning your main character, villains, and side characters.
-We create side characters to support the main ones but they don’t necessarily have to agree with the main character’s decisions.
-Tension makes a great tool to use, it makes readers root for the character and makes your character more interesting and realistic.
+This seems obvious, but making your characters disagree is a great way to create conflict.
+This applies to each character through your novel meaning, your main character, villains, and side characters.
+We create side characters to support the main ones, but they don’t have to agree with the main character’s decisions.
+Tension makes a great tool to use, it makes readers root for the character and your character will be more interesting and realistic.

-Nothing adds more drama rather than a bit of family conflict into the mix.
-Family members can be used for different reasons example a family member your character doesn’t like to ask for a favor or your main character finds out a dark a secret about a certain family member.
-You can use personal experience and mix up with fiction.
+Nothing adds more drama than a bit of family conflict.
+Family members can be used for different reasons example, a family member your character doesn’t like asks for a favour, or your main character finds out a dark a secret about a certain family member.
+You can use personal experience and mix it up with fiction.

 Give your character what they don’t want.

-No matter how small and large giving your characters something they don’t want can create conflict in your novel.
-Giving characters something they are avoiding can build stakes in your novel.
-You have to know your characters want to know what they want it’s better to make a character profile or write a down list.
+No matter how small and large giving your characters something they don’t want, can create conflict in your novel.
+It helps to build stakes.
+Know what your characters want by creating a character profile or write a down list.

 Happy writing and reading xx